 Benefits in the workplace

 Inclusion and diversity are about more than just social consciousness.
-Of course, it is crucial to protect the social and financial well-being of marginalised communities, but that’s not the only purpose these concepts serve.
+Of course, it is crucial to protect the social, mental and financial well-being of marginalised communities, but that’s not the only purpose these concepts serve.
 Inclusive and diverse workplaces are also helpful because they lead to a significant rise in productivity and office morale.

 Data shows that diverse workplaces find better solutions to problems.
 What could be the reason for this?
 We believe it’s the wide range of ideas that are born out of different upbringings and backgrounds.
 A diverse group of people bring in different world-views. 🌍 These people see problems from different cultural lenses and can come up with different solutions for them.